wrightaq/dev-test/README.md

 # ShiMart Requirements Specification

 Hi and welcome to team ShiMart.
-As you know, we are a small shop with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+As you know, we are a small shop with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest foods.
 Unfortunately, our foods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.